Shortcuts Without Reaching

 QMK firmware libraries (created by Pascal Getreuer) that make the tap/hold decision based on which hand pressed the next key.
 Chordal Hold was merged into QMK core in February 2025, making opposite-hand detection a built-in feature for QMK keyboards.

-KeyPath’s split-hand detection provides equivalent functionality for standard Mac keyboards via Kanata.
+KeyPath’s opposite-hand activation provides equivalent functionality for standard Mac keyboards via Kanata.

 Eager mods